 VSCO has a few sections.
 Those include:

-- Main studio where you see all your photos
+- Studio where you see all your photos

 - Social feed to see photos of other people